arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Change Default User Password

-Your Portenta X8 comes with the default user fio with password fio.
+For image versions earlier than 844, our Portenta X8 comes with the default user fio with password fio.

 For security reasons, we strongly suggest changing the default password.
 To do so, when logged in to your Portenta X8, launch this command to change the password of the fio account: